vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 ## Set up the Databricks Extension

 We will use the REST endpoint of Databricks to query the data.
 We can actually use the JSON datasource to query the data and process.
-The tricky thing is, that in the JSsON response of a query and the interpretation of the JSON string is not easy and strightforward because the actual data and data description like datatypes and other metadata is stored at different places.
+The thing part is in the JSON response and the interpretation of the JSON string.
+It's not easy and straightforward, because the actual data, data-description-like datatypes, and other metadata are stored at different places.

-This problem is solved by the Databricks extension, that can be installed with a click of button.
-More information about how to install an extension be found [here](https://help.peakboard.com/data_sources/Extension/en-ManageExtension.html).
+This problem is solved by the Databricks extension, which you can install with the click of a button.
+For information about how to install an extension, go to the [Databricks extension page](https://help.peakboard.com/data_sources/Extension/en-ManageExtension.html).

 ![image](/assets/2024-06-19/030.png)